 Conventional Treatment Methods for Diabetes (CBD Not Included)

-In both Type 1 and Type 2 diabetes, an inability for glucose to be absorbed into the body’s cells results in it building up to dangerously high levels in the bloodstream.
-This results in the severe, potentially life-threatening symptoms that are most often associated with the disease.
+In both Type 1 and Type 2 diabetes, an inability for the body’s cells to absorb glucose results in it building up to dangerously high levels in the bloodstream.
+This results in the severe, potentially life-threatening symptoms that we most often associate with the disease.
 Some of these symptoms include:

 - Heart and blood vessel disease